 Limitations.
 Naturally, our work is not without limitations.
 First, we use crowdworkers who are unlikely to have any expertise in identifying pseudoscientific content.
 Hence, a small percentage of the annotated videos may be misclassified.
-However, we mitigated this issue by not including annotators with low accuracy on a classification task performed on a test dataset and annotating each video based on the majority agreement.
-We also evaluated our crowsourced annotation's performance by manually reviewing a randomly selected set of videos from our ground-truth dataset, yielding 0.90 precision, 0.89 recall, and 0.89 F1 score.
+We mitigated this issue by not including annotators with low accuracy on a classification task performed on a test dataset and annotating each video based on the majority agreement.
+We also evaluated our crowdsourced annotation's performance by manually reviewing a randomly selected set of videos from our ground-truth dataset, yielding 0.92 precision, 0.91 recall, and 0.92 F1 score.
 Second, our ground-truth dataset is relatively small for such a subjective classification task.
 Nonetheless, the classifier provides a meaningful signal, which, supported by manual review, allows us to assess YouTube's recommendation algorithm's behavior with respect to pseudoscientific content.
 Third, there might be videos in our experiments that are pseudoscientific and have been classified as "Other."
-Hence, to verify our results' accuracy, we manually reviewed a random sample (10%) of the videos encountered during our experiments and classified them as "Other," finding that 98.0% of them were correctly classified.
+Hence, to verify our results' accuracy, we manually reviewed a random sample (10%) of the videos encountered during our experiments and classified them as "Other," finding that 98% of them were correctly classified.
 Finally, as for user personalization, we only work with watch history, which is a fraction of YouTube's signals for user personalization.

 Future Work.
 A more comprehensive user personalization methodology to account for factors outside of watch history, such as account characteristics and user engagement, is a clear direction for future research.
-We also plan to conduct studies to understand how people share and view pseudoscientific content on other social networks, including Twitter and Facebook, and how people engage with such content.
+We also plan to extend our framework taking into account the ranking of the videos in the various parts of the YouTube platform.
+Last, we also plan to conduct studies to understand how people share and view pseudoscientific content on other social networks, including Twitter and Facebook, and how people engage with such content.